openghg/openghg/README.md

 ### Tutorials

-For a simple run through tutorial please first [install OpenGHG](https://docs.openghg.org/install.html) and then run through our [beginners tutorial](https://docs.openghg.org/tutorials/beginner_workflow/workflow.html)
+For an introduction to the current state of the project please see our beginners tutorial.
+First you will need to [install OpenGHG](https://docs.openghg.org/install.html) and then open the Jupyter notebook based [tutorial](https://docs.openghg.org/tutorials/beginner_workflow/workflow.html).